niftylab/laygo2/docs_workspace/docs_sphinx/source/overview.md

 1. **Grid-based wire routing**: The wire routing process is abstracted as well, by placing the interconnects on process-independent routing grids.

-**laygo2 has the following improvement items over the original laygo.**
+**laygo2 has the following improvement items compared to the original laygo.**
 1. **Enhanced object-oriented features**: The module dependency is minimized to enhance the process portability and reusability.
 The layout generation process is fully described in object-oriented ways.
 For examples, classes defined in the physical module can be used independently, and new template types can be